turingschool/career-development-curriculum/module_one/strengths_and_storytelling.md

 This brings us to the elements that make up a good story -- what are they?

-Possible answers: consistent theme, protagonist who faces and overcomes challenges, a journey of some kind, sequential plot that shows a beginning middle and end.
+Possible answers: consistent theme, protagonist who faces and overcomes challenges, a journey of some kind, sequential plot that shows a beginning, middle, and end.

 When it comes to character, what does it mean to be the hero of the story?
 What are the typical characteristics of a hero?